ElkeHanschen/simple-webpack-boilerplate/README.md

 ## npm packages - short explanation
 Of course find all of them on [npm](https://www.npmjs.com/package/npm) but to make it easier to follow my approach, a short explanation here:
+Please be careful when installing locally / globally!
+Installing locally is what's being recommended.

 #### webpack
 Module bundler for JavaScript applications.